userfront/guide/all/guide/sso/index.md

----
-sidebar: auto
-sidebarDepth: -1
----

 # Single Sign-On (SSO)

 ::::: row
 :::: left

-Single Sign-On lets users log into your service by verifying their identity with a 3rd party provider instead of providing an email and password.
+xSingle Sign-On lets users log into your service by verifying their identity with a 3rd party provider instead of providing an email and password.

 SSO can reduce friction in the signup & login process by allowing users to click a button instead of typing in credentials.